sanger-pathogens/Unicycler/README.md

 Unicycler prefers decent Illumina reads as input – ideally with uniform read depth and 100% genome coverage.
 Bad Illumina read sets can still work in Unicycler, but greater long-read depth will be required to compensate.

-You can look at the `best_spades_graph.gfa` file (the first graph Unicycler saves to file) in Bandage to get a quick impression of the Illumina read quality:
+You can look at Unicycler graphs in Bandage to get a quick impression of the Illumina read quality:

 <p align="center"><img src="misc/illumina_graph_comparison.png" alt="Graphs of varying quality" width="750"></p>

 __A__ is an very good Illumina read graph – the contigs are long and there are no dead ends.
-This read set is ideally suited for use in Unicycler and shouldn't require too many long reads to complete (10–15× would probably be enough).
+This read set is ideally suited for use in Unicycler and shouldn't require too many long reads to complete (10–20× would probably be enough).

 __B__ is also a good graph.
 The genome is more complex, resulting in a more tangled structure, but there are still very few dead ends (you can see one in the lower left).
-This read set would also work well in Unicycler, though more long reads may be required to get a complete genome (maybe 20× or so).
+This read set would also work well in Unicycler, though more long reads may be required to get a complete genome (maybe 30× or so).

 __C__ is a disaster!
 It is broken into many pieces, probably because parts of the genome got no read depth at all.
-This genome may take lots of long reads to complete in Unicycler, possibly 30× or more.
+This genome may take lots of long reads to complete in Unicycler, possibly 50× or more.
 The final assembly will probably have more small errors (SNPs and indels), as parts of the genome cannot be polished well with Illumina reads.
+If your graph looks like this, I'd recommend trying a long-read-first assembly approach (see [A note on Trycycler](#a-note-on-trycycler)).

 ### Very short contigs